 How do I apply for a grant?

 Contact Student Universal Support Ireland (SUSI).
 If you were on a grant for your FIRST YEAR in 2012/13 we will assume that you will be entitled to a grant for your SECOND YEAR.
 If this is not the case please email the Fees Office immediately.
 If you were a repeat student in 2012/13 and are now progressing please email the Fees Office immediately and advise them of your grant eligibility status.

 How do I find out if I am eligible for free tuition fees?

-If in doubt check out the full details for eligibility by reading the following guidelines.
+If in doubt check out the full details for eligibility by reading the free tuition fee guidelines

 When can I pay my fees?

 Fees can be paid in two equal instalments: the first instalment of 50% is due immediately.
 Fees outstanding at the 31st October 2013 will incur an additional financial penalty of €200.

 Undergraduate programme fees are made up of three components: